-A Disney vacation will always be something that is somewhat of an heirloom, being handed down generation to generation, no matter the age when you first visit.
+A Disneyland vacation, like a storybook adventure, will always be something that is somewhat of an heirloom, being handed down generation to generation, no matter the age when you first visit.
 It’s a family vacation we save for, spend time planning out to every last detail, and one we want our children to remember for the rest of their lives.

 I’m going to help you maximize the magic and warm memories from this vacation, and make the best use of your time, based on the age of your school age children.
 If you haven’t already, check-out part I to this article, “Take a Ride Through Disneyland’s Storybook Adventures” covering babies, toddler and little ones.